 As Holly laid eyes on a golden pyramid, Peter took turns dancing with Eun, Kora, and a host of others.
-For the first time in his tumultuous life, he was cutting loose: popping, locking, and b-boying with complete abandon in his dope-ass tux.
+For the first time in his tumultuous life, he was cutting loose: popping, locking, and b-boying with complete abandon.
 Students took notice; a loose circle formed around him, and DJ Wreckage began working her turntables like a woman possessed.

-Prior to the dance, just for the fuck of it, the three teen-heroes had taken a dose of double O negative.
-Eun could see the shifting patterns and fractalized equations cavorting around Peter.
-She stood on the edge of the dance-circle, part of it but apart from it at the same time.
+Prior to the dance, the three teen-heroes had taken a dose of double O negative, so Eun saw shifting patterns and fractalized equations cavorting around Peter.
 Her cross-dimensional perception rendered his limbs into whirling beams of light; they left sparkling contrails hanging in the air as he contorted and flipped.
-Tiny, luminescent swoops followed his lips as his grin widened to epic proportions.
+Tiny, luminescent swoops followed his lips as his smile widened to epic proportions.

 They’re editing reality, Eun realized in a sudden burst of wonderment.
 They’re being edited…but they’re also editing existence as we know it.
 They’re…they’re…

 Her thoughts fell away.
-Deep down, Eun knew that some things were best left wordless.
+Deep down, she knew that some things were best left wordless.

-Thanks to the double O negative, she could see their influence spreading out to the students.
+Thanks to the double O negative, Eun could see their influence spreading out to the students.
 Possibility was blooming and shifting, taking form as a tangle of mandalas and rotating math.
 It was moving through the onlookers like otherworldly fog—a fog made of pure potential and untapped data.
-Whenever it alit on one of the prom-goers, it would break into graceful tendrils that wove into the person’s aura.
-Symbols and characters would lock together and form new geometries, brightening people’s fields and expanding the reach of their personal energies.
-Peter and Wreckage were the locus of power, but through their joy and dynamic abandon, they were affecting everyone nearby.
+Whenever it alit on one of the prom-goers, it would break into graceful tendrils that seamlessly integrated into the person’s aura.
+Symbols and characters would lock together and form new geometries, brightening someone’s field and expanding the reach of their personal energy.
+Peter and Wreckage were the locus of power, but through their joy and dynamic abandon, they were affecting everyone in their vicinity.

 They were boosting the promise of reality itself.

 And then it was over.
-As the music stopped, Peter and Wreckage both hit a freeze, balancing on their hands and crooking their legs at crazy angles.
+The music stopped and Peter and Wreckage both hit an upside-down freeze, balancing on their hands and crooking their legs at crazy angles.

 The entire room erupted with applause.

-The two dancers stood up and regarded each other, surprise and delight playing across their expressions.
-They’d been fully taken by the spirit of the moment, and hadn’t been conscious of what they were doing.
-Only now, after the music had ended and given way to this subjective stretch of time and space, were they able to recognize how much fun they’d been having.
+The two dancers stood up, regarding each other with surprise and delight.
+They’d been completely taken by the spirit of the moment, and as a result, hadn’t been fully conscious of what they were doing.
+Only now, after the music had ended and given way to time and space, were they able to recognize how much fun they’d had.

-DJ Wreckage hollered a command (her setup was keyed to her vocal signature) and the speakers began pulsing with a follow-on song.
-Peter and Wreckage locked eyes, light gleaming off their sweat-sheened skin, and dove back into the rhythm and flow.
+DJ Wreckage hollered a command (her setup was keyed to her vocal signature) and the speakers pulsed with a follow-on song.
+She and Peter locked eyes, and they dove back into the rhythm and flow.

 Holly was caught in a hellish monotony—step after step after goddamned step, toward the shining pyramid off in the horizon.
 It never seemed to grow and never seemed to near, no matter how far she walked, no matter how much she suffered.
-She’d spent a lifetime crossing this damned purgatory (forty years at this point) even though it should have only taken six months.
-Now that her destination had come into view, it was taunting her, always remaining the exact same distance, making a joke of her endless trudge.
+She’d spent a lifetime crossing this damned purgatory (forty years at this point) even though it should have only taken six months to complete her journey.
+Now that her destination had come into view, it remained the exact same distance, making a joke of her endless trudge.

 Earth, she reminded herself.
 You need to get back to Earth.

 Earth.
 Right.
-She shook her wizened head and with an act of will, clung to what was left of her fragmented memories.
-They were steadily eroding, like loose soil from a cliffside embankment.
+She shook her wizened head.
+With an act of will, she clung to what was left of her fragmented memories.
+They were eroding steadily, like loose soil from a cliffside embankment.